 *What we are concerned with pertaining to “a paid publicity package” is a situation whereby a company will write publicity for you, and pay copywriters to create copy that will then be purposed as Customer Reviews.
 Our package does not do this.
 We are simply advertising our authors as any other product online would, and every single review will be from a genuine customer who saw your book being promoted, bought the book, and wrote a review.

 The paid reviews in this package are only featured as quotes in the Editorial Reviews section on your book page.
 This keeps you free of any problems or confusion about which reviews were written professionally, and which were written as a result of advertising your book by genuine customers.

 Because of the horrid misunderstandings of what “hybrid” has come to mean in certain author circles, we do not describe ourselves as hybrid.
 We follow a traditional method of production, and we use KDP and Createspace as our printing press.
 This keeps overheads to a minimum and gives authors the best available exposure online, as Amazon gets three times more traffic than Google!

 We are a registered publishing house.
 We are not just a marketing service.
 See our company registration here.

 We do not give advances to authors.
 This is because even in the real world, an author must prove themselves before they get a book deal.
 A typical advance is between $2000 and $5000, which must be recouped in sales and costs before you would may a cent – and then your royalties are going to be something like 20% or less.

 What we do instead is ask that authors pay for their costs themselves to our in-house team.
 We offer this is three different ways so that you can afford it.
-The most you will pay is $3999 all-in.
+The most you will pay is $4599 for our Pro Package.
 After that, you’ll be into 100% royalties.
 Makes sense, huh?